 They are obviously balancing the health of millions against the short-term (21 day) monitoring of one individual.

-Your statement tonight (30oct2014) that Ebola is in 3 tiny countries in Africa is a SUPER, SUPER distortion of the situation.
+Your statement tonight (30 Oct 2014) that Ebola is in "three teeny tiny" countries in Africa is a SUPER, SUPER distortion of the situation.

-Since 1976, there have been about 20 Ebola outbreaks all over Sub-Saharan Africa --- as far east as Uganda, as far north as South Sudan, at least as far south as the Democratic Republic of the Congo.
-(See the attached 3 map images.) [below]
+Since 1976, there have been about 20 Ebola outbreaks all over Sub-Saharan Africa --- as far east as Uganda, as far north as South Sudan (and Nigeria), as far west as Guinea, and at least as far south as the Democratic Republic of the Congo --- in at least 12 countries.

 There have been outbreaks in Gabon, the Congos, Uganda, etc. --- in multiple locations within these various countries.

-You need to read the recent (2014sep) 'Ebola' book by David Quammen, a science writer who has been writing about virus outbreaks over many years.
+You people at MSNBC need to read the recent (2014 Sep) 'Ebola' book by David Quammen, a science writer who has been writing about virus outbreaks over many years.

-I used to think MSNBC was an outpost of liberal realism in a sea of increasingly tea-party-like news organizations.
+I used to think MSNBC was an outpost of liberal realism in a sea of increasingly tea-party-like manufactured-news organizations.